 - 3. Discuss the observed phenomenon.
-(3 5 min.) - Play the video(s) again for the class with the sound on and screen sharing and/or send them the link via the chat feature of your software to watch it on their own. - Discuss the phenomenon with students and ask them to compare their hypotheses with what's really happening.
-Provide more background about the phenomenon, if desired.
+(3 5 min.) - Play the video again for the class with the sound on. - Discuss the phenomenon with students and compare their hypotheses with what's really happening.
+Provide more background about it, if desired.
 For example, explain that some anemones can be territorial and will fight to defend their piece of rock, often even maintaining a "no man's land" between groups.
-You might show and explain video of nematocysts so students understand that anemones have stinging cells on their fighting tentacles: shapeoflife.org/video/nematocyst-animation-fighting-tentacles. - For more background on how sponges feed through filter feeding, see the Shape of Live videos: - Sponges: Origins" (14:02): shapeoflife.org/video/sponges-origins - "Sponge Animation: Wild Ride Through a Sponge" (2:19): shapeoflife.org/video/sponge-animation-wild-ride-through-sponge - For more background on flatworms, see the Shape of Live videos: - "Flatworms: The First Hunter" (9:54): <a href="mailto:shapeoflife.org/video/flatworms-first-hunter" shapeoflife.org/video/flatworms-first-hunter" shapeoflife.org/video/flatworms-first-hunter" shapeoflife.org/video/flatworms-first-hunter - "Flatworm Animation: Reproduction" (0:48): shapeoflife.org/video/flatworm-animation-reproduction

-4. Closing discussion / reflection (2 - 4 min.)

-- Close with a discussion of how scientists investigate phenomena. - Students can be asked to reflect on what they learned in the lesson in writing in science notebooks or via a discussion in your learning management system (LMS) or an email message to you.
+You might show and explain video of nematocysts so students understand that anemones have stinging cells on their fighting tentacles: shapeoflife.org/video/nematocyst-animation-fighting-tentacles. - For more background on how sponges feed through filter feeding, see the Shape of Live videos: - Sponges: Origins" (14:02): shapeoflife.org/video/sponges-origins - "Sponge Animation: Wild Ride Through a Sponge" (2:19): shapeoflife.org/video/sponge-animation-wild-ride-through-sponge - For more background on flatworms, see the Shape of Live videos: - Flatworms: The First Hunter" (9:54): shapeoflife.org/video/flatworms-first-hunter - "Flatworm Animation: Reproduction" (0:48): shapeoflife.org/video/flatworm-animation-reproduction - 4.
+Closing discussion / reflection (2 4 min.) - Close with a discussion of how scientists investigate phenomena. - Students can be asked to reflect on what they learned in the lesson in writing in science notebooks.